+Looking for HR solutions for start-ups?
 Looking to bring your first employee on board?
 We’ll help you understand the legal & tax requirements of hiring staff in Europe so you don’t hit any rough waters down the line.

 Are you a start-up and looking for answers on:

 You are obliged to recruit personnel initially in the European Economic Area (EEA) and/or Switzerland.
 Only if you prove that you cannot find suitable personnel here, you will be permitted to recruit from other countries.

 You are obliged to verify the identity of all workers on the basis of an original identity document when they join your company.
 You must keep a copy of the identity documents in your records.

 If you employ someone who is not from the EEA or Switzerland or who comes from Romania or Bulgaria, you must apply for a work permit from the Public Employment Service.

 Register as an employer with the Tax Administration